-Ilse-Mari Lee serves as the Director of the University Honors Program at Montana State University in Bozeman.
+Ilse-Mari Lee serves as the Dean of the Honors College at Montana State University in Bozeman.
 Born in South Africa, her principal teachers include Barbara van Wyk, Adolph Hallis, Betty Pack, Raya Garbousova, GordonEpperson and Robert Muczynski.
 She holds a Bachelor's degree in Music from the University of the Witwatersrand in Johannesburg, Masters degrees in Cello Performance, and in Theory and Composition, from Northern Illinois University, and a Doctorate in Cello Performance and Pedagogy from the University of Arizona.
-She has performed in master classes for Mstislav Rostropovich, Pierre Fournier, Janos Starker, Steven Isserlis, Carter Brey, and Christopher Parkening.

 Dr. Lee founded the MSU Cello Ensemble in 1998.
 The ensemble wasselected to perform at the 1999 All-Northwest MENC Conference in Portland Oregon.
 The ensemble has toured throughout the Northwest, as well as to Italy and Central Europe in May 2000 and to China in March 2006, performing in Beijing, Xian, and Tianjin.

 Active as a composer, Dr. Lee’s compositions have been performed in South Africa, Canada, Europe, Southeast Asia and in China.
 In 2002, Dr. Lee premiered her Cello Concerto, "Mandela", with the Billings Symphony.
 Her film scores for "Certain Green", and "Forced into Comfort, Fighting for Apology" were awarded gold medals at the Park City Film Music Festival in 2008 and 2009.